kevin-fang/convertr-for-crypto/README.md

-# Crypto Calculator
+# Convertr by Kevin Fang

-To start the React app, run `npm i && npm start`
+A React application that converts cryptocurrencies.
+To run, `npm i && npm start`.
+Available at https://kevin-fang.github.io